nagrubb/git_bump_version/README.md

 ## Install
 Installs like a regular PyPI package.
-- Simply run in your cloned directory: `python setup.py` OR
+- Simply run in your cloned directory: `python setup.py install` OR
 - Grab the latest version from the public PyPI: `pip install git-bump-version`

 ## Develop